Dead heat for Kenya presidency as election results trickle in | Politics

 - Kenya

+Media houses have filled the information gap by recruiting hundreds of people to manually input results from the images of results forms into spreadsheets.
+Their tallies differ because results from polling stations were uploaded as they came in, and so each media group is counting slightly different portions of the vote.

-By 0730 GMT on Thursday, the privately-owned Nation group had tallied results from around 70% of polling stations and put Odinga ahead with 51.90% of the vote and Ruto at 47.43%.
-At the same time, privately-owned Citizen gave Ruto 49.75% of the vote and Odinga 48.86%.
+By 1000 GMT on Thursday, the privately-owned Nation group had tallied results from three-quarters of polling stations and put Odinga ahead with 50.90% of the vote and Ruto at 48.42%.
+At the same time, privately-owned citizens gave Ruto 49.48% of the vote and Odinga 49.12%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)